Jrogbaaa/The-Editor-Finder/README.md

 # 🎬 TV Editor Finder

-A Next.js application for discovering and connecting with professional TV editors.
+A Next.js application for discovering and connecting with professional TV editors worldwide.
 Built with **Algolia-powered search**, Firebase, and modern web technologies.

 ## ✨ Features